omundy/learn-computers/topics-command-line.md

-## Part 4 – Running programs on the CLI
+## Running programs

 Excellent!
-Now, in our final section, we'll create and run a Python script with Vim. `5 min`
+Now, in our final section, we'll create and run a Python script with Vim.

 ```bash
 pwd # confirm you are still in <username>/test